 On addition to the MU elements defined for RF, RRM test cases have AWGN and fading.
 These signal conditions adds additional MU elements such as the SNR quality.
 Nonetheless, these elements are already captured in [3].

-For the test cases in Group 1, the MU elements mentioned above should already be sufficient.

-However, the test cases in Group 2 require an extension of the Test Equipment (more antenna are needed in the chamber).
-This extension may require additional MU elements.
+Furthermore, the test cases in Group 2 require an extension of the Test Equipment (more antenna are needed in the chamber).
+This extension and other RRM features such as 2 Tx transmission or multiple cells may require additional MU elements.

-Observation 4: Additional MU elements necessary to cover Group 2 test cases are not precluded.
+Observation 4: Additional MU elements necessary to cover RRM test cases are not precluded.

 The distinction between Group 1 and Group 2 test cases plays an important role when talking about the value of the MU.
 As Group 2 requires a physical enhancement of the test equipment, it is likely that some of the MU elements (especially the quality of the quiet zone MU) will be slightly higher.
 As the FR2 MU are already high, the proposal is to treat Group 1 and Group 2 test cases separately, to avoid having larger MU than needed for the Group 1 tests.